kubernetes/kubernetes/docs/user-guide/jobs.md

 See [pods-states](pod-states.md) for more information on `restartPolicy`.

-An entire Pod can also fail, for a number of reasons, such as when the pod is kicked off the node (node is upgraded, rebooted, delelted, etc.), or if a container of the Pod fails and the `.spec.template.containers[].restartPolicy = "Never"`.
+An entire Pod can also fail, for a number of reasons, such as when the pod is kicked off the node (node is upgraded, rebooted, deleted, etc.), or if a container of the Pod fails and the `.spec.template.containers[].restartPolicy = "Never"`.
 When a Pod fails, then the Job controller starts a new Pod.
 Therefore, your program needs to handle the case when it is restarted in a new pod.
 In particular, it needs to handle temporary files, locks, incomplete output and the like